Period blood clots: How much is too much?

 A clot in your tampon, pad, menstrual cup, or menstrual disc does not mean you need to rush to your doctor’s office.

-Normal period blood clots are:
+Normal menstrual blood clots are:

 • Smaller than a quarter

-• Occasional and usually on heavier days
+• Occasional and usually on heavier flow days

 • Bright red or dark red